Lab space: everybody (including undergraduate students) have a right to desk space; let SP know if you need it

 Everybody meets weekly with SP (30-60 min slots, typically on Monday/Thursday).
 Please come with specific points, and so will SP.
 Email SP if meeting is not needed in any particular week, giving a reason

 Give a summary of where you are WRT those targets in the weekly 1:1 meeting.
 If you are consistently failing to achieve targets, you need to recalibrate your expectations (and perhaps revisit your work plan/schedule); come to SP!

 Consider keeping a running record of targets and tasks in a document

-When SP is not around, postdocs (currently Bernardo or Sofia) take over (meet with them)
+When SP is not around, postdocs take over (meet with them)

-One or two people (including SP) present every week on either own research or a relevant/interesting paper.
+One or two people present every week on either own research or a relevant/interesting paper.
 We will go in first-name alphabetical order (who's next?!), unless somebody wants to go earlier to get feedback on something.
-Use the lab mailing list to send around the paper/writeup at least 3 days before (so, by monday)
+Use the lab slack to send around the paper/writeup at least 3 days before (so, by the Monday of that week)

 Pawarlab web app